1740

 ought to be heard perform’d, either to do Honour to an Audience, or Justice to the Performance. —— And, if the Effects of our late Humiliation did not go off with the Weather, it may be hoped, that what is therein said, on the supposal of a General Popish Alliance against us, may, if attended to, help us forward, in the right Way, to stand our Ground against those that have already, and as many more as shall hereafter, think fit to declare against us.
 Wednesday Morning, April 18, 1739.
 SIR, I Beg Leave, by your Paper, to congratulate, not Mr. Handel, but the Town, upon the Appearance there was last Night at Israel in Egypt.
 The Glory of one Man, on this Occasion, is but of small Importance, in Comparison with that of so numerous an Assembly.
 The having a Disposition to encourage, and Faculties to be entertain’d by such a truly-spiritual Entertainment, being very little inferior to the unrivall’d Superiority of first selecting the noble Thoughts contained in the Drama, and giving to each its proper Expression in that most noble and angelic Science of Musick.
 This, Sir, the inimitable Author has done in such a manner as far to excel himself, if compar’d with any other of his masterly Compositions: As, indeed, he must have infinitely sunk beneath himself, and done himself great Injustice, had he fallen short of doing so. —— But what a glorious Spectacle! to see a crowded Audience of the first Quality of a Nation, headed by the Heir apparent of their Sovereign’s Crown and Virtues, with his lovely and beloved Royal Consort by his Side, sitting enchanted (each receiving a superior Delight from the visible Satisfaction it gave the other) at Sounds, that at the same time express’d in so sublime a manner the Praises of the Deity itself, and did such Honour to the Faculties of human Nature, in first creating those Sounds, if I may so speak; and in the next Place, being able to be so highly delighted with them.
 Nothing shews the Worth of a People more, than their Taste for Publick Diversions: And could it be suppos’d, as I hope in Charity it may, or if this and such like Entertainments are often repeated, it will, that numerous and splendid Assemblies shall enter into the true Spirit of such an Entertainment, “Praising their Creator for the “Care he takes of the Righteous,” (see Oratorio, p.
 6) and for the Delight he gives them: — Did such a Taste prevail universally in a

-People, that People might expect on a like Occasion, if such Occasion should ever happen to them, the same Deliverance as those Praises celebrate; and Protestant, free, virtuous, united, Christian England, need littlefear, at any time hereafter,
+People, that People might expect on a like Occasion, if such Occasion should ever happen to them, the same Deliverance as those Praises celebrate; and Protestant, free,

 the whole Force of slavish, bigotted, united,